- College Life

 This is the term used to describe to describe an undergraduate or research student of the College.

 Short for 'Kitchen Fixed Charge', this is the subsidised charge for the College's canteen facilities and utilities.
+This is a historic term and something that the College no longer charges.

 Refers to the Lady Margaret Boat Club, which is the rowing club for members of the College.
 It is also the oldest boat club in the University.